TheHaymaker/DataLoom/README.md

 ## CLI Workflows

-DataLoom tries to empower you to start using the protobuf-as-IR as quickly as possible through its CLI:
+DataLoom tries to empower you to start using `protobufs-as-intermediate-representation` quickly via its CLI:

 ### Create Protobuf Sample